 As we began actively adopting TypeScript in our Ember.js app at Olo, we very soon ran into the limitations of the existing support.
 Integration with Ember’s CLI tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript effectively with Ember; and, worst of all, no one was actively contributing to fill these gaps — much less leading.

 In March 2017, I began working on the CLI tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
-Over the rest of 2017 and 2018, I have taught and written extensively on using TypeScript effectively with Ember.
-Our small team’s efforts have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.
+Since, I have taught and written extensively on using TypeScript effectively both with Ember and in general.
+The efforts of the small open source team I founded have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.

 In the fall of 2017, a friend and I developed True Myth: a TypeScript-targeted library with